FabricMC/fabric-docs/develop/class-tweakers/interface-injection.md

 ---
 title: Interface Injection
-description: Learn how to implement interfaces on Minecraft classes' in the decompiled source.
+description: Learn how to implement interfaces on Minecraft classes in the decompiled source.
 authors-nogithub:
   - salvopelux
 authors: